Components

 When to use a button

-• Actions.
+- Actions.
 Use buttons for clickable actions you want users to take on a page, such as “Add”, “Close”, “Cancel”, or “Save.”
 Buttons do things, links go places.
-Refer to guidance on Links vs. buttons.
+Refer to guidance on Buttons vs. Links.

 When to consider something else

-• Non-actions.
+- Non-actions.
 For navigation between pages of a website, default to using links.
-Buttons can be used for navigation between pages within a form flow but otherwise use links.
-Read the guidance on links vs. buttons.
+You can use buttons for navigation within a form flow, but otherwise use links.
+Read the guidance on Buttons vs. Links.

 Behavior

-• Avoid using many primary buttons on a single page or section.
-Pages with many primary buttons reduces their impact and make it harder for users to know what to do next.
+- Avoid using many primary buttons on a single page or section.
+Using too many primary buttons on a single page or section reduces their impact and makes it harder for users to know what to do next.

 Choosing between variations

-• Use primary for the most important action.
+- Use Primary for the most important action.
 Use the primary button for the most important action that you want the user to take on the page, or in a section.
+Also, use primary buttons to take the user to the next step in a process.

-• Use secondary for non-primary actions.
-Use secondary buttons for any actions that need to be downplayed against other actions on the page, or in a section.
+- Use Secondary for non-primary actions.
+Use secondary buttons for any actions that you need to downplay against other actions on the page, or in a section.
+Also, use secondary buttons for actions that happen on the current page.

 Placement